r-lib/tree-sitter-r/CONTRIBUTING.md

 -   Decide if you also need to release [{treesitter}](https://github.com/DavisVaughan/r-tree-sitter).
 -   Ensure you `devtools::load_all()` twice to ensure that `bootstrap.R` runs and pulls updated files into `src/` and updates any ABI changes.
+-   Update `NEWS.md` to mention the update and point to the changelog.
 -   Run `devtools::check()` to ensure tests are still passing.
 -   Run `devtools::release()` to do a standard R package release if all looks good.
     -   Use the same version as the Rust crate and the npm package.